 • Energy & Presence: Adjust how you show up to influence the interaction positively.

 By moving fluidly between these layers, you transform a potentially tense exchange into a positive conversation.
-Not one that’s perfect, but one that’s present and aware.
 By regulating your own state, listening beneath the words, and responding with adaptability, you step into the conversation with courage — and invite others to do the same.

 Mastering these conversations doesn’t just solve problems in the moment — it shapes the culture of your organisation.
 Teams become more resilient.
 Collaboration becomes more authentic.
 Psychological safety deepens.
 Trust is strengthened.
 And the small, courageous choices made in everyday interactions compound to create meaningful, lasting impact.